7 Steps to take after an auto accident

 5. Determine if a claim needs to be filed

-A claim may not need to be filed If the overall damage is not significant and no damage is done to the other person’s car.
+You may not need to file a claim if the overall damage is not significant and no damage is done to the other person’s car.
 If, for example, there is $500 worth of damage to your car and your deductible is $1,000, it may not make sense to file a claim.

 In some cases, most insurance professionals recommend that your insurance company be involved.
 These include: